top of page

 The UL is defined as the highest average intake likely to pose no risk in the general population.
 There is convincing evidence that as sodium intake increases, blood pressure increases.
 An analysis of data (currently available between 1200 and 3300 mg) failed to determine an identifiable point at which the relationship between higher sodium intakes and higher blood pressure did not occur.
 This means that increased sodium intake was associated with increased blood pressure at all measured levels of intake.
 Thus, the UL was revised from the 2006 UL of 2300 mg/day to ‘not determined’, reflecting the inability to identify a single point below which there is low risk.
 This should be interpreted as a need to reduce sodium intake in the general population, as there was no identifiably safe upper limit.

 Unfortunately this summary fails to disclose whether, in their view, the increase in blood pressure for higher salt levels is significant or not.
 Their view could be that any increase is not welcome.
-A slight increase is expected, eg 2 mmHg, as mentioned by Dr. Paul Mason, however while this is an increase it may not be significant.
+A slight increase is expected, eg. 2 mmHg, as mentioned by Dr. Paul Mason, however while this is an increase it may not be significant.

 For further reading I suggest: “The salt fix” by Dr. James Dincolantonio.

-George Elder, “Take Back Your Health”, Amazon $3.99. www.takebackyrhealth.com.
+George Elder, “Take Back Your Health”, e-book or paperback on Amazon www.takebackyrhealth.com.

-22 views0 comments
+34 views0 comments

 Recent Posts